MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/b2b-sync.md

 You only need to take these actions if you wish to prevent users at your organization from using the B2B Sync feature (to prevent syncing libraries and folders shared from other organizations).

 The new BlockExternalSync setting is described in the adm\OneDrive.admx and OneDrive.adml files installed as part of the OneDrive sync product build 19.086.* or higher.
-If you use ADM to manage your sync app policies, import the new files as you normally would to see the new setting.
+If you use ADM to manage your sync app policies, import the new files as you normally would in order to see the new setting.

 If you are using other management systems to deploy policies to your users' Windows PCs, use the equivalent of the following command to prevent B2B Sync: